trteodor/nnRTOS__Nihil-Novi-RTOS/README.md

 * In Directory "nnRtos" you will see sources for nnRtos and Port for Cortex-M4 (tested with stm32f407)

-    * IMPORTANT!!! check file "port.c" to verify your Device Header (eventually compilation process will return fail)
+    * IMPORTANT!!! check file "port.c" to verify your (included from CMSIS library) Device Header (eventually compilation process will return fail)

 **_In Directory "examples" i added  example "BasicRoundRobic".
 This example use him own sources to show maximally minimum implementation RTOS in CM4.
 This example also implement basic RoundRobin scheduler._**